STXT - Semantic Text

 A schema is an STXT document whose namespace is: @stxt.schema

-and whose goal is to define the structural rules, value types, and cardinalities of nodes belonging to a specific namespace.
+and whose objective is to define the structural rules, value types, and cardinalities of the nodes belonging to a specific namespace.

-The STXT core does not interpret these rules; it only defines how they are expressed and how they are combined via namespaces.
+The STXT core does not interpret these rules; it only defines how they are expressed and how they are combined through namespaces.

 17.1.
 Associating a schema to a namespace

-To associate a schema to the namespace com.example.docs, write a document:
+To associate a schema with the namespace com.example.docs, a document is written:

 Schema (@stxt.schema): com.example.docs